thanos-io/thanos/docs/contributing/how-to-contribute-to-docs.md

 We use [Netlify](https://www.netlify.com/) for hosting.
 We are using Open Source license (PRO).
 Thanks Netlify for this!

-On every commit to `master` netlify runs CI that invokes `make web` (defined in [netlify.toml](/netlify.toml))
+On every commit to `main` netlify runs CI that invokes `make web` (defined in [netlify.toml](/netlify.toml))

 NOTE: Check for status badge in README for build status on the page.

-If master build for netlify succeed, the new content is published automatically.
+If main build for netlify succeed, the new content is published automatically.